sameerkumaragrawal/GEM/README.md

-Group Expense Manager Android Application
+﻿Group Expense Manager Android Application
 =========================================
 Run the project in Eclipse after installing the Android SDK.